cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 </details>

 When a color name or color code is not recognized in square brackets, the text including the brackets is left as is.
-A sequence of two left square brackets, i.e. `[[`, is always printed as `[` e.g.:
+A sequence of two left square brackets, i.e., `[[`, is always printed as `[` e.g.:

 ```Mindcode
 println("The color is [[red]");